gdprcontrol/datatilsynet-chatbot/README.md

 **This repo can load multiple PDF files, and other files such as docx, pptx, txt, csv, html**

 1. Inside `docs` folder, add your pdf files or folders that contain pdf/docx/pptx files.
-There is an example legal case file in the docs folder already.

 2. Run the script `npm run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.